ormae/EliasOrma/README.md

-This is Elias Örmäs projectrepository that includes school- and self implemented projects
+This is Elias Örmä's projectrepository that includes school- and self implemented projects